 Learning to spend money guilt free

-Remember that it is not meant for anyone else – this is what your gift account is for (see last week’s blog).
+Remember that it is not meant for anyone else – this is what your gift fund is for.
 If you have more disposable income, then you may want to reserve fun money for bigger things.
 For example, long weekends and health clubs would fit into this category.
 If you have less money, or find this idea too hard, then start with a small amount and work your way up.

 A lot of women feel guilty about spending money on themselves, and find it much easier to spend on others instead.
 If this is you, then don’t worry.
 You have a naturally giving personality, which is so amazing, and definitely something to be proud of!
 But in order to be able to continue to give as you do, you often have to be a bit “selfish” and look after yourself.
 This is so you don’t eventually feel resentful because you have depleted yourself emotionally or financially.

 This is not a bad thing.
 I repeat – THIS IS NOT A BAD THING!!

 So what are you going to spend your “fun” money on this month?
 This weekend, I will be with my friends.
 We’ll be eat some great food, watch hilarious comedy and of course, drink prosecco.